Reinstatement

 Rule 40

-Former students may seek reinstatement after two semesters by completing the academic reinstatement petition process.
+Former Students Returning (FSR) may seek reinstatement after two semesters (fall/spring, spring/fall) by completing the academic reinstatement process.
 Former students petitioning for academic reinstatement must, as part of the reinstatement petition process, provide documentation that demonstrates potential for academic success at WSU.
-If seeking reinstatement after more than two semesters, former students must also apply for readmission to the university through the Office of Admissions.
+If seeking reinstatement after more than two semesters, former students must also apply for readmission to the University through the Office of Admissions.
 All academic coursework from other institutions completed during dismissed status must be documented and official transcripts submitted to the Office of Admissions.

 Rule 41

-An undergraduate student who has been reinstated after becoming deficient under Rule 38 or 39 will be on academic probation.
-The specific conditions of enrollment for students who are on official probation will be determined by the interviewer or Review Board.
-Students on probation who fail to comply with the conditions of their probationary enrollment will be dismissed from the University.
+An undergraduate student who has been reinstated after becoming deficient under Rule 38 or 39 will be on academic notice.
+The specific conditions of enrollment for students who are on academic notice will be determined by the interviewer or Review Board.
+Students on academic notice who fail to comply with the reinstatement conditions will be dismissed from the University.

 Rule 43